NicolasDurrande/guepard/docs/notebooks/equivalent_obs_SVGP_ensembles.md

     name: python3
 ---

-# Merging SVGP ensembles using equivalent observations
+# SVGP ensembles with equivalent observations

 This notebook illustrates how to use the equivalent observation framework to train an ensemble of GP classification models and to make predictions with it.